We are delighted to announce that we have been chosen by Sainsbury’s in Macclesfield as their Charity of the Year!

 Now known as the “Macclesfield Eye Society”, we still continue with the same core objective as the original founders, namely helping to improve the lives of visually impaired people.

 Macclesfield Eye Society (Macclesfield Society for the Blind) is an independent, registered Charity, which was established in 1875.
-The Society aims to encourage independence, prevent social isolation and offer support and information to visually impaired people in the Macclesfield/Wilmslow/Congleton/Poynton areas.
+The Society aims to encourage independence, prevent social isolation and offer support and information to visually impaired people in the Macclesfield/Wilmslow/Congleton/Poynton areas and rely on fund raising and donations to support our work.

 The Society has approximately 900 registered blind or partially sighted members.